United Kingdom and the United Nations: Military operations and peacekeeping

 Under the United Nations Command, the United Kingdom participated in the Korean War from 1950 to 1953.

 In more recent times, the UK contributed to a number of United Nations peacekeeping missions.
-In the 1990s, British Armed Forces were part of the United Nations Protection Force from 1992 to 1995, which intervened in the Bosnian War.
+In the 1990s, the British Armed Forces were part of the United Nations Protection Force from 1992 to 1995, which intervened in the Bosnian War.
 United Nations Security Council Resolution 1244 authorised the NATO-led Kosovo Force beginning in 1999 in which the UK played a leading role at the outset.
 The British military intervention in the Sierra Leone Civil War in 2000 supported the United Nations Mission in Sierra Leone.
 Acting under United Nations Security Council Resolution 1973 in 2011, the UK and other NATO countries intervened in the Libyan Civil War.

 As the fifth largest provider of financial contributions to United Nations peacekeeping, the UK provided 6.7 percent of the budget in 2013–15.
 In September 2015, the UK was contributing 286 troops and five police officers to United Nations peacekeeping missions.
 In November 1990, it was contributing 769.